luckboy/espact/README.md

 The `args` argument is a list of command arguments.
 The `env` argument is a dictionary of environment variables.
 These functions also can take the following arguments:

-* Arguments for all functions:
+* Arguments for all functions except the three last functions:
     * `indent` - indentation width (by default, indentation width is 4)
     * `indentfirst` - indents lines with first line if this argument is true (by default, first line isn't indented)